Here are the most significant risks currently facing organizations when it comes to SaaS security, alongside solutions to resolve them:

-Thanks to a dizzying array of SaaS apps now playing a crucial role in day-to-day operations, it’s easy to lose track of exactly which ones are being used by your organization.
+Thanks to a dizzying array of available SaaS apps and solutions, many of which now play a crucial role in day-to-day operations, it’s easy to lose track of exactly which ones are being used by your organization.
 That’s not to mention the difficulties that come along with tracking who are the internal users of these apps, or what information is sitting inside them

 That’s before you even consider who outside of your organization has been given share access on various files, as well as who has been given access to particular apps.
 For example, external users, like contractors, may also have permissions and app access, even long after you stop working with them.

 With so many moving parts in play, even an extensive list of all your apps and users might not be enough to provide a clear picture of your SaaS security requirements.
 Factors such as not knowing each SaaS application’s security ranking, compliance, or the other apps connected to them, can potentially create blind spots.

 Solution: Holistic, big-picture discovery

 Wing enables you to continuously discover, classify and control all of your SaaS apps – a critical factor for managing SaaS application security.
 The solution leverages non-intrusive, yet consistently vigilant, technology that grants you an A-Z understanding and control over your organization’s SaaS use.

 Full visibility into all of your SaaS apps, users, and vulnerabilities within minutes of onboarding provides you and your team with the power and insights you’ll need in order to build the right strategy and make real-time decisions for your company.